Summary

 Display slide 17.
 Ask students to write what they notice and wonder regarding the table on the handout.

-After students are done writing, have them work with their partners to generalize a pattern and develop "rules" or observations they could use to quickly simplify i to a much larger power.
+After students are finished writing, have them work with their partners to generalize a pattern and develop "rules" or observations they could use to quickly simplify i to a much larger power.
 They may also develop and record their ideas in the Extend: I Notice, I Wonder portion of the handout.

 Display slide 18.
 As a class, have students volunteer to share what they noticed and wondered.
 Use these observations and questions to develop strategies for simplifying i to any whole number power.